** TINS of TASTE MUSEUM ** within the NationalBreadMuseum.org

 Munich (1310) (This & the following are in Germany.)

-Bautzen (1384) (east of Dresden, so the nearest to Poland & the Czech Republic today)
+Bautzen (1384) (East of Dresden, so it's the city in this list that is nearest to Poland & the Czech Republic today.)

 Frankfurt (1393)